openstack-archive/syntribos/doc/source/about.rst

 XML External Entity
 -------------------

-An `XML external entity`_ attack is an attack that targets the web application's XML parser.
+`XML external entity attacks`_ are attacks that targets the web application's XML parser.
 If an XML parser allows processing of external entities referenced in an XML document then an attacker might be able to cause denial of service, leakage of information etc.